 - Arrowroot starch (or cornstarch) dissolved in a little water to form a slurry helps thicken this casserole.

-Can I Make This Vegetable Beef Guinness Casserole Recipe Ahead?
+Can I Make This Vegetable Beef Guinness Casserole Recipe Ahead of Time?

 Also, leftovers reheat exceptionally well even after it’s been baked, so this is a good one to pack up for hot lunches!